Welding Underwater Schools

 To become a qualified underwater welder, you must obtain relevant certifications and qualifications.
 These may vary depending on the country or region, but typically include certifications as a commercial diver and a certified welder.
 Commercial diving certifications cover skills such as underwater inspection techniques, diver safety, dive planning, and emergency procedures.
 Additionally, acquiring welding certifications, such as those offered by organizations like the American Welding Society (AWS), ensures that you possess the necessary knowledge and practical skills in welding techniques required for underwater welding.

-See also Tillman Welding Safety Gloves Review
+See also Watris Veiyi Auto Darkening Welding Lens Review

 Experience in Diving